top of page

 thirdstreetalliance.org

 The Third Street Alliance, focusing on women, children and their families, provides a safe shelter in the area of Easton.
-Other than their shelter services, they also have different programs to care for the elderly and children, where they have a learning center.
+Other than their shelter services, they also have different programs to care for the elderly and children, and provide housing assiatance.

 Valley Youth House